boozallen/sdp-labs/try-it-out/docs/index.rst

 =============

     * A text editor
-    * You have `Gradle version 4.2.10`_ or above installed on your machine
     * You have `Git`_ installed on your machine
     * You have `Docker`_ installed on your machine